stashed/docs/docs/guides/latest/workloads/daemonset.md

 **Wait for BackupSession:**

 The `dmn-backup` CronJob will trigger a backup on each schedule by creating a `BackpSession` crd.
-The sidecar container will watches for the `BackupSession` crd.
-Once it found one, it will take backup immediately.
+The sidecar container watches for the `BackupSession` crd.
+When it finds one, it will take backup immediately.

-Wait for a schedule to appear.
+Wait for the next schedule for backup.
 Run the following command to watch `BackupSession` crd,

 ```console
 $ watch -n 3 kubectl get backupsession -n demo